Feature: Namibian people appreciate 13th batch of Chinese medical team service

 “Even people who got injured from car accidents were also helped here.
 Some came on wheelchairs, but after the treatment, they were able to walk on their own,” Haufiku added.

-Apart from treating patients, the team also undertook a skills exchange programme to build the capacity of intern doctors at the University of Namibia’s School of Medicine.
+Apart from treating patients, the team also undertook a skills exchange program to build the capacity of intern doctors at the University of Namibia’s School of Medicine.

 The team also contributed significantly to the COVID-19 pandemic fight, donating ant-epidemic materials to the hospital in April this year in an effort to fight against COVID-19.